Definitions You Need To Know

 Net earnings include a partner's distributive share of partnership income or loss (other than separately stated items,

 such as capital gains and losses).
-It does not include income passed through to shareholders of S corporations.
+It doesn't include income passed through to shareholders of S corporations.
 Guaranteed

 payments to limited partners are net earnings from self-employment if they are paid for services to or for the partnership.

-Distributions of other income or loss to limited partners are not net earnings from self-employment.
+Distributions of other income or loss to limited partners aren't net earnings from self-employment.